ethanada10/BS_MC_pricer/README.md

 4️⃣ Estimate standard deviation, standard error, and 95% confidence interval.
 4. Variance reduction
 Antithetic variates: use both Z and −Z to reduce sampling noise.
-Moment matching: rescale Z so mean ≈ 0 and std ≈ 1.
+Moment matching: rescale Z so that mean ≈ 0 and std ≈ 1.
 🧪 Testing
 Run unit tests:
 pytest -q
-✔️ Ensures that the Monte Carlo estimate (for large N) converges to the Black–Scholes price within a tolerance.
+✔️ Ensures that the Monte Carlo estimate (for large N) converges to the Black–Scholes price within tolerance.
 🗂️ Repository structure
 bs_mc_pricer/
 ├── LICENSE